Liga Comunista 23 de Septiembre: Defensive stage (1974–1976)

 Even before the death of Ignacio Arturo Salas Obregón, the internal divisions within the League had started to show.
-After the disappearance of their main leader after a shootout on April 25, 1974, the process of polarization and division within the LC23S exacerbated, leading to accusations of infiltration, treason, revisionism, bourgeois opportunism, militarism, etc. The accusations escalated to a point where executions of supposed police infiltrators were carried out.
+After the disappearance of their main leader following a shootout on April 25, 1974, the process of polarization and division within the LC23S exacerbated, leading to accusations of infiltration, treason, revisionism, bourgeois opportunism, militarism, etc. The accusations escalated to a point where executions of supposed police infiltrators were carried out.
 Many of the militants separated themselves from the organization and continued working either within the legal political system or through new armed organizations.
 David Jimenez Sarmiento picked up the leadership of the organization during this time.

 This stage is marked by a more militaristic approach, which left the political activity on a secondary plane.
 It ended with the failed kidnapping attempt of the sister of the Mexican president-elect, Margarita Lopez Portillo, on August 11, 1976.
 The purpose of this action was to gain leverage, catch public attention and request the liberation of political prisoners.
 The failed kidnapping attempt provoked many casualties, including Sarmiento, and left the leadership of the organization in the hands of the editorial committee of the Madera newsletter.